Are You Headed for Social Media Burnout?

 To know the potential of a social network you just about have to join and try it out for a month or two as an active participant.
 By potential, I don't mean how much you earn from it directly from views.
 You need to see if any of your potential audience you don't already see somewhere else is using that network.
 If so, it might be worth building a presence there.
 Sites like Quora are for building name recognition in a field of interest where you'd like to be considered an authority.
 They are also good places to seek information on a variety of topics.

 On Quora, basically a site where people post questions for others to answer, topics stay open a long time.
 Your posted answer can stay up for years.
 I have answers that are still posted and viewable since 2013.
 It has a huge audience and is searchable by topic.
 If people like your question or answer they can share it to social media.
 You can also write blog posts there.
 You could also spend all day there and not get another thing done.
-It's good for research, but they don't pay you for your participation in cash as tsu does, and there's no way to monetize blogs posts you write there that I can see.
+It's good for research, but they don't pay you for your participation in cash, and there's no way to monetize blogs posts you write there that I can see.
 If you know a lot about certain subjects, Quora may be a site you could utilize well.
 You can post links to articles as answers to questions.